Shutdown of tribal casinos deals blow to Indian Country

 “In the wake of these closures, tribes are facing massive layoffs … dipping into hard‐earned assets and building up debt,” the researchers wrote.

 In Washington state, the Puyallup Tribe of Indians told members it only has enough money to fund benefits and services through the end of June.
-The Tacoma-based tribe runs two large casinos, where 85 percent of employees had been laid off or furloughed.
+The Tacoma-based tribe runs two large casinos, where 85% of employees had been laid off or furloughed.

 On the other side of the state, the tiny Kalispel Tribe struggled for decades to eke out a living on the small, isolated reservation near the Idaho border before building the casino to have “some sort of economy,” Haugen said.